pulumi/terraform-provider-aws/website/docs/r/instance.html.markdown

 * `cpu_core_count` - (Optional) Sets the number of CPU cores for an instance.
 This option is only supported on creation of instance type that support CPU Options [CPU Cores and Threads Per CPU Core Per Instance Type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-optimize-cpu.html#cpu-options-supported-instances-values) - specifying this option for unsupported instance types will return an error from the EC2 API.
 * `cpu_threads_per_core` - (Optional - has no effect unless `cpu_core_count` is also set)  If set to 1, hyperthreading is disabled on the launched instance.
 Defaults to 2 if not set.
 See [Optimizing CPU Options](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-optimize-cpu.html) for more information.
 * `credit_specification` - (Optional) Configuration block for customizing the credit specification of the instance.
 See [Credit Specification](#credit-specification) below for more details.
-Terraform will only perform drift detection of its value when present in a configuration.
+This provider will only perform drift detection of its value when present in a configuration.
 Removing this configuration on existing instances will only stop managing it.
 It will not change the configuration back to the default for the instance type.
 * `disable_api_stop` - (Optional) If true, enables [EC2 Instance Stop Protection](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html#Using_StopProtection).
 * `disable_api_termination` - (Optional) If true, enables [EC2 Instance Termination Protection](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#Using_ChangingDisableAPITermination).
 * `ebs_block_device` - (Optional) One or more configuration blocks with additional EBS block devices to attach to the instance.
 Block device configurations only apply on resource creation.
 See [Block Devices](#ebs-ephemeral-and-root-block-devices) below for details on attributes and drift detection.
 When accessing this as an attribute reference, it is a set of objects.